dms-org/docs/docs/advanced/general/subclasses.md

 ==========

 A powerful of feature of OOP to help remove duplication is subclassing.
-Subclassing allowing you to create inheritance trees to better model your domain.
+Subclassing allows you to create inheritance trees to better model your domain.

 ### Entity Structure